ashleydavis/what-could-possibly-go-wrong-blog/_posts/2016-11-15-bees-wont-exist.markdown

 # Final thoughts

-Overall IÔÇÖm really happy with how Bees WonÔÇÖt Exist Turned out.
+Overall I'm really happy with how Bees Won't Exist Turned out.
 Sure, there are many things I would do differently if I had a chance to do this again, but we learnt a lot from this project and I think everyone is pretty happy with the result.

-ItÔÇÖs too early now to say what Honeyvale will be working on next (apart from bugfixes and patches for Bees WonÔÇÖt Exist), but weÔÇÖre definitely all going to keep making games so stay tuned!
+It's too early now to say what Honeyvale will be working on next (apart from bugfixes and patches for Bees Won't Exist), but we're definitely all going to keep making games so stay tuned!

 # About the Author